 0: emerg 1: alert 2: crit 3: err 4: warning 5: notice 6: info 7: debug

-The names or numbers above can be used with the -p option .
+The names or numbers above can be used with the -p option (for more filtering, use a journalctl grep combination).

 The systemd journal is incredibly rich in filtering options.
-These advanced features could very useful for system administrators in order to help collect, debug and analyze log events to solve system and applications issues.
+These advanced features of linux logging commands could very useful for system administrators in order to help collect, debug and analyze log events to solve system and applications issues.